 When BASIC XL lists a program, it automatically adds indentation for FOR...NEXT loops (and other control structures).
-This could only be a problem with long lines LISTed to disk and when re-ENTERed into BASIC.
-Again, you may use to ensure compatibility and remove the indenting.
+This could only be a problem with long lines LISTed to disk and then re-ENTERed into BASIC.
+Again, you may use SET 12,0 to ensure compatibility and remove the indenting.